dasollee2525/2021-SWE-AIProject/README.md

 TEST loss: 1.034, acc: 47.826
 ```

 The main.py will be executed with hyperparameters above.
 You can change the hyperparameter by changing options.py in src.
-Your model which is the output of the main.py will be saved in model.
+Created model by main.py will be saved in model.